Images Depict Mature Plants

 4 LB Bag

 California Residents: This product can not be shipped to California at this time due to shipping restrictions.

 Skip Cherry Laurel Shrubs for Sale Online

 The most noticeable feature of any hedge is the appearance of its foliage.
 The common name, cherry laurel, hints at the resemblance of its leaves to true laurel leaves, which are beautifully oblong and dark green.
 Prunus laurocerasus schipkaensis has beautiful stalks of fragrant, white flowers that appear in the spring.
-Another level of interest is added as the flower fades and small cherry sized red berries are born on the spent flower spikes.
+As the flowers fade and small cherry-sized red berries are born on the spent flower spikes, another season of interest is added.
 This is where the common name "cherry laurel" comes from.

 These berries are edible by humans but very sour.
-They are far more prized by the birds which will flock to your garden not just in the summer and fall for the berries but also in the winter.
-During the winter months, schip laurels provide the perfect habitat for non-migratory songbirds which will thank you for providing the wide spreading coverage that is so much needed during the winter months.
+They are far more prized by the birds which will flock to your garden from summer to winter.
+During the winter months, Schip Laurels provide the perfect habitat for non-migratory songbirds which will thank you for providing the wide-spreading coverage that is so much needed during the winter months.

-English laurels have proven themselves time after time to be plants that can be used in about any landscape situation.
-Skip Laurels are low maintenance, can tolerate poor soil conditions, and are heat, cold, and drought tolerant.
-It can take all light conditions including full sun but is best suited for filtered sunlight to dappled shade.
+English laurels have proven themselves useful in about any landscape situation.
+They are low maintenance, can tolerate poor soil conditions, in addition to heat, cold, and drought.
+While it can endure all light conditions, it is best suited for filtered sunlight to partial shade.
 It's not often you come across a plant that can take those conditions as well as just about any soil moisture from dry to moist with no ill effects.
-One of the things that draw most people to the Schip is they discover that it is disease, insect, and deer resistant, which means you'll spend less time caring for these gems and more time enjoying their beauty.
+One of the things that draw most people to the Schip is they discover that it is a disease, insect, and deer resistant, which means you'll spend less time caring for these gems and more time enjoying their beauty.

 SCHIP LAUREL EVERGREEN PRIVACY SHRUB